CharlieDigital/chrlschn/src/content/blog/2023/your-interview-process-is-too-damn-long.md

 3. What will we have to teach them?
 4. What should we pay them? (level of experience and seniority)

-I don't bother with data access, unit testing, project setup, algorithmic complexity, etc. because I start with the assumptions that:
+There's really no need to bother with data access, unit testing, project setup, algorithmic complexity, etc. because the assumption is that:

 1. There is going to be a body of code in place or an existing one to model; I'd rather a candidate that can follow the existing patterns and practices than one that will go rogue.
 2. Tools, techniques, and best practices can be taught and trained if we like a candidate; skill gaps can be filled quickly as needed if we hire the right people.
-3. Important design decisions where there may be algorithmic or system design complexity are usually done as a team; not as a one-person decision.
+3. Important design decisions where there may be algorithmic or system design complexity are usually performed as a team; not as a one-person decision.
 Not only that, we'll usually research, sandbox, and try different algorithms and designs anyways if we are working on a really critical part of the system.
 4. There is no one "right" design or implementation; "right" is heavily situational and contextual to the business objectives; moreover, complexity in systems is emergent over time and based on shifting demands.
 This means that arriving at a "right" solution often requires a lot of history and situational context.

 If you believe the above to be true, *then you don't need a sum of 6+ hours to select a good candidate*; you only need 10-12 well-selected technical exercises and 1-2 hours.
-(Take home projects are a particularly egregious waste of time since it almost always requires an initial interview and a followup interview to review the project and expand the take home to test that the candidate actually coded it).

 Perhaps even more important than technical acumen, is whether the candidate is a good culture fit in one specific trait...